June 24th, Year of our Fair Lord 10, Outside Broken Arch

 Rose felt her head start to fog with an odd curiosity.
 It wanted to look back, to see what was following.
 The world was far more interesting under the effects of the poison.
 Long-term thoughts fogged and short-term curiosities were better.
 It was all she could do to keep running.
 She dug for her coin.

 Without looking at it, Rose slapped it onto her hand without a flip.
-She needed the ritual for the important decisions, she’d resolved.
+She needed the ritual for the important decisions, she’d resolved, and that conditioning might save her now.

 Heads.
 Run on.